St. Aloysius Church (Spokane, Washington): Architecture

 St. Aloysius Church was designed in Romanesque style by the Spokane firm of Preusse & Zittel with rounded arches.
-The church seems as if it has vast amounts of space and allows natural light to illuminate the space.
+The church seems as if it has vast amounts of space and lets in natural light to illuminate the space.

 St. Aloysius Church is famous for its twin steeples that can be seen from many locations across the Gonzaga University campus and Spokane.
 Illuminated by 40 lights, the crosses atop the steeples are meant to be seen at every hour.
 It has the largest seating capacity among Catholic churches in Spokane.
 The great bell Catherina is housed in one of them.

 Inside, the church features oak woodwork, altars and ambo of matching Italian marble, and a 1928 pipe organ by George Kilgen and Son in a side gallery of the sanctuary.
-The firm responsible for designing the church’s Stations of the Cross was Franz Mayer of Munich.
-Mayers’ was also tasked with designing the stained-glass windows surrounding the church that depict Jesuit saints and the life of St. Aloysius himself.
-In recent years, four new windows have been added.
+Franz Mayer of Munich was the company in charge of creating the church's Stations of the Cross.
+The stained-glass windows encircling the church, which feature images of Jesuit saints and St. Aloysius himself, were also designed by Mayers.
+Four additional windows have been built in recent years.

 A ramp makes the basement accessible for a senior lunch on Thursdays.

 A bronze statue of St. Aloysius outside the church, created by Anita Pauwels, depicts him carrying a victim of the plague.

 Present day

 St. Aloysius Parish is part of the Roman Catholic Diocese of Spokane.
 The parish is staffed by Jesuit priests of the USA West Province of the Society of Jesus.
 Although they are separate entities, parish and university communities interact.
 Many of the Jesuits who teach at Gonzaga assist at the parish.

-The parish includes the faculty, staff and students of the university, as well as people in the neighborhood of the university.
-It offers a Sunday evening liturgy, for the convenience of students.
-There are about fifty-five funerals a year.
-Of the three locations for weddings at Gonzaga, (including the University Chapel and St. Michael's Chapel), St Aloysius is the most popular among students and alumni.
+The parish serves a diverse community consisting of university faculty, staff, and students, as well as residents in the surrounding neighborhood.
+To accommodate students, a Sunday evening liturgy is provided for their convenience.
+Approximately fifty-five funerals take place each year.
+Among the three available wedding venues at Gonzaga, namely the University Chapel, St. Michael's Chapel, and St. Aloysius, the latter is the preferred choice for students and alumni.

 An annual novena is held each March in honor of St. Francis Xavier.
 Parishioners, Gonzaga Prep students, and members of the community volunteer to help feed about 500 people at the free St. Al's Thanksgiving Dinner.
 The church is also the site of symphony and choral concerts, such as Gonzaga University Chorale’s annual Christmas Candlelight Concert.

 The parish is a supporter of the "Family Promise" program of Spokane, which assists the homeless, and participates in the Eastern Washington Legislative Conference, an annual interfaith Legislative Conference that focuses on environmental matters.
 The parish has a sister parish in El Salvador.

-St Aloysius parish has a elementary school and a preschool, serving about 500 children.
+St. Aloysius parish consists of an elementary school and a preschool, catering to approximately 500 children.